 Longer Author Bio

 Leah Weiss is a southern writer born in North Carolina and living in Virginia.
 She holds degrees from Dunbarton College in Washington DC and Kent State University.
-She began writing memoirs about her mother’s humble life.
+In her late fifties, she began writing memoirs about her mother’s humble life on a tobacco farm in North Carolina.
 Those and other short stories have appeared in Deep South Magazine, Serving House Journal and a Simple Life Magazine.
 In 2015, Leah retired from a 24-year career as the Headmaster’s Assistant at Virginia Episcopal School, signed with a New York agent and began her writing career.

 Her debut novel IF THE CREEK DON’T RISE, released in 2017, was developed from her first national winning short story.
 CREEK was selected as a Library Reads, Indie Next, SIBA Okra Pick.
 It was honored as a 2018 finalist for the Library of Virginia’s Literary Fiction and People’s Choice Awards.
-It has sold over 120,000 copies.
 Her second novel, ALL THE LITTLE HOPES, released in 2021, was a Library Reads, BAM’s December 2021 book club choice, and named a Best Book for Fall 2021 by Country Living Magazine.
 It was also a 2022 finalist for the Library of Virginia’s People’s Choice Award.
+Her first two books have sold more than 250,000 copies.

 Gallery Images